yeekangc/cloud-pak-for-applications/README.md

 ### 4. Intialize Tekton and integrate with github repository

-Before we instailize Tekton it is really important to have github token ,so lets create two tokens for admin and user.
+Before we initialize Tekton it is really important to have github token ,so let's create two tokens for admin and user.
 Settings -> Developer settings -> personal access token -> generate new token

 ![GitHub Logo](images/s6.png)